 This is the stuff you do before you even leave the house.
 It's "set and forget."

-• Vaccines: Your armor against Hep A, Hep B, HPV, and Mpox.
-These are often ignored, but they prevent the long-term damage that pills can't fix.
+- Vaccines: Your armor against Hep A, Hep B, HPV, and Mpox.
+These are often ignored, but they prevent the viral infections and long-term damage that a quick round of antibiotics can't fix.

-If you have this layer active, you are protected against the permanent stuff before you even unzip.
+If you have this layer active, you are protected against a lot of the permanent stuff before anyone's clothes come off.

 Layer 2: The Radar (The 90-Day Body Audit)